Finesse Weapons 5e (Updated for 2024 Rules)

 What Are Finesse Weapons in 5e?

 Finesse weapons in 5e rely on precision and agility rather than brute strength.
-They are an excellent option for characters with high DEX scores, as they allow you to use your DEX modifier for attack and damage rolls instead of STR.
+They are an excellent option for characters with high Dexterity scores, as they allow you to use your Dexterity modifier for attack and damage rolls instead of Strength.

-Here’s what the Basic Rules has to say about finesse weapons:
+Here’s what the 2024 D&D Free Rules have to say about Finesse weapons:

 Finesse.
-When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+When making an attack with a Finesse weapon, use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

 A List of All Finesse Weapons in 5e